-First, a Separated at Birth passed on by a loyal reader…
+First, a Separated at Birth passed on by loyal reader John Orr…

 From Governor Ricketts’ office, Public Relations Director Taylor Gage and from NBC’s The Office, John Krasinski!